 Dozier Law Group has years of expertise in Portland and throughout Oregon, navigating truck Accident laws.
 Trust our team for effective representation, as we leverage our deep understanding of local regulations and a track record of success to guide you through the complexities of trucking accident litigation

-According to the Oregon Department of Transportation’s motor carrier crash summaries, 2024 Oregon Motor Carrier Traffic Crashes Quick Facts, preliminary data shows:
+The Oregon Department of Transportation’s crash summary, 2024 Oregon Motor Carrier Traffic Crashes Quick Facts, shows:

 Certain trucks present special dangers.
 Logging trucks navigating mountain passes, delivery trucks for Amazon, UPS, or FedEx maneuvering through downtown traffic, and large commercial rigs on I-5 all have unique risk factors.
 Some collisions, like underride and oversize truck accidents, are severe because the smaller vehicle slides under or over the truck.